-Most building work requires a building permit, but there are some exemptions as set out in Schedule 8 of the Building Regulations 2006 - "Exemptions for Buildings & Building Work"
+Most building work requires a building permit, but there are some exemptions as set out in Schedule 3 of the Building Regulations 2018 - "Exemptions for buildings works & building"

 Demolition of a freestanding, non-masonry outbuilding less than 40m² in area

 Repair or renewal of part of a building, provided; no change in floor area or height, using materials commonly used for the purpose & no effect on existing structure